rishabhdhenkawat/VEHICAL-SPEED-DETECTION-KNN-MOG/README.md

 ## VECHICLE SPEED CALCULATION USING OPEN CV PYTHON

 #### SUMMARY ####
-This project estimates the real time vehical speed on roads from any real time stream or recorded video and done for the evaluation by synergy labs  pvt ltd.
-Libraries and funtions used : KNN background subtraction and morphology to isolate the vehicles and detect their contours, dlib, open cv for image processing , numpy for mathmetical operations, flask as framework, docker for deployment.
+This project estimates the real-time vehicle speed on roads from any real-time stream or recorded video and done for the evaluation by synergy labs pvt ltd. Libraries and funtions used: KNN background subtraction and morphology to isolate the vehicles and detect their contours, dlib, open cv for image processing, NumPy for mathematical operations, flask as a framework, docker for deployment.

 #### Vehicle Tracking ####